tedim52/avalanche-walrus/README.md

 ### Fund the Network
 Run `scripts/fund_network.sh`.
 Follow the steps in the relevant section of the [Avalanche docs](https://docs.avax.network/quickstart/fund-a-local-test-network) to complete the integration with MetaMask.

+## Attaching the ethclient
+Compile and run the go module in `ethclient`.
+Attaches to the node at localhost:9650 and subscribes to new accepted transactions and gets the time first seen.